Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: Branch-Price-and-Cut Algorithm

 \paragraph{Rounded capacity cuts.} Although the bound obtained from the LP-relaxation \eqref{eq:mp_cvrp} is relatively strong, it is still insufficient for a practicable branch-and-bound approach on larger instances.
 Thus, in state-of-the-art algorithms, additional inequalities are added to the LP model in order to cut off fractional solutions and thereby to strengthen the bound.
 Here, we focus on \emph{rounded capacity cuts}, which have proven particular useful in CVRP algorithms~\cite{Lysgaard_2004,Lysgaard_2003,Bixby1999}.
 Given a set of customers $S\subseteq V$ with total demand $D(S)\coloneqq \sum_{i\in S} d_i$, the rounded capacity cut (RCC)

 is valid.
 The RCC~\eqref{eq:rcc} states that at least $\ceil*{{D(S)}/{K}}$ vehicles are required to cover the demand in $S$.
-The associated separation problems asks whether a RCC~\eqref{eq:rcc} exists which is violated by a given LP solution $y^*$ to the MP~\eqref{eq:mp_cvrp}.
+The associated separation problems asks whether a customer subset $S\subseteq V$ exists whose corresponding RCC~\eqref{eq:rcc} is violated by a given LP solution $y^*$ to the MP~\eqref{eq:mp_cvrp}.
 The authors of~\cite{DIARRASSOUBA_2017_2} prove that the RCC separation problem is NP-complete.
 Thus, polynomial-time algorithms exist for special cases only~\cite{DIARRASSOUBA_2017}.
-Typically, practitioners employ heuristic separation procedures~\cite{Ralphs_2003,Lysgaard_2004,kim_2023_sep}.
-Recently, the authors of~\cite{Pavlikov_2024} developed an exact separation routine based on integer programming.
-A related class of cuts are the \emph{fractional capacity cuts},
+Typically, practitioners employ heuristic separation procedures~\cite{Ralphs_2003,Lysgaard_2004,kim_2023_sep}. {Separation heuristics try to find a violated RCC without any guarantees of success.} Recently, the authors of~\cite{Pavlikov_2024} developed an exact separation routine based on integer programming. {Exact separation routines are guaranteed to find a violated RCC if exists.} A related class of cuts are the \emph{fractional capacity cuts},

 In contrast to RCCs, fractional capacity cuts can be separated in polynomial time~\cite{Toth2002}.